Skip to main content

 Psychologist Sylvia Perry’s research is situated at the intersection of social, developmental, and health psychology.
 She investigates how racial bias awareness develops and the implications of bias awareness for prejudice reduction, intergroup contact, and health disparities.
 Specifically, her work answers questions such as (1) To what extent do norms around admitting and discussing racism contribute to anti-racism?
 (2) How does White parental racial socialization shape the development of their children’s attitudes and behaviors toward Black individuals? and (3) How do educational environments shape medical trainees’ perceptions of stigmatized individuals?
 Perry is the principal investigator of the Social Cognition and Intergroup Processes (SCIP) Lab.

 In 2022–23, Perry was on leave at the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University, where she was the SAGE Sara Miller McCune Fellow.
 She is a Research Affiliate at CASBS, co-directing the Summer Institute on Diversity.
 Perry has received funding from the National Institute of Child Health and Human Development, the National Heart, Lung, and Blood Institute, and the National Institute on Minority Health and Health Disparities.
-Her research has been published in Psychological Science, the Journal of Experimental Social Psychology, Proceedings of the National Academy of Sciences, Social Science and Medicine, and Nature Reviews Psychology.
+Her research has been published in Psychological Science, Developmental Psychology, Proceedings of the National Academy of Sciences, Social Science and Medicine, and Annual Review of Psychology.

-Additionally, Perry has earned several awards for her teaching and research, including the best paper by the Association for Medical Education in Europe and the Society for Personality and Social Psychology’s SAGE Young Scholar Award.
-Many national media outlets, including The Washington Post and NPR, have reported on her findings.
-Perry has appointments on the editorial boards for Personality and Social Psychology Bulletin, and Social Psychological and Personality Science, and she is an associate editor for Psychological Science.
+Additionally, Perry has earned several awards for her teaching and research, including the best paper by the Association for Medical Education in Europe, the Society for Personality and Social Psychology’s SAGE Young Scholar Award, and the Ann L Brown Award for Excellence in Developmental Research.
+Many national media outlets, including The Washington Post, The New Yorker, and NPR, have reported on her findings.
+Perry is an incoming Associate Editor for Personality and Social Psychology Bulletin and Social Psychology and Personality Compass, and she serves on the editorial board of Social Psychological and Personality Science.
 She is a reviewer for the National Science Foundation and the Russell Sage Foundation.
-Perry is an elected fellow of the Society for Experimental Social Psychology and the Association for Psychological Science.
+Perry is an elected fellow of the Society for the Psychological Study of Social Issues, the Society for Experimental Social Psychology, and the Association for Psychological Science.

 Current Research

 Parents, Children, and Discussions About Race.
-Perry examines parents’ awareness of racial bias and how they talk about race with their children.
-She finds that White parents who are more aware of their biases are more likely to use color-conscious language that acknowledges racism and racial bias.
-Perry’s research also suggests that White parents can socialize their children to recognize race and racism.
-Additionally, the research can inform the development of schools’ curricula and provide parents with tools to facilitate these discussions.
+Perry examines how parents’ awareness of racial bias influences the way they discuss race and racism with their children.
+Her research shows that White parents who are more aware of their own biases are more likely to use color conscious language that explicitly addresses racism and racial bias.
+Through a guided discussion task she and her team developed, Perry shows that when White parents engage their children in color conscious conversations, this socialization may reduce their children's anti-Black implicit biases.
+Her findings also offer insights for shaping curricula and providing parents with tools to engage in these conversations.

 Selected Publications

-L. Wilton, J. Sullivan, A. Albuja, and S. Perry.
-Forthcoming.
+Wilton, L., J. Sullivan, A. Albuja, and S. Perry.
+2023.
 Understanding the challenges and opportunities of talking to children about race and racism.
-Social Issues and Policy Review.
+Social Issues and Policy Review 18(1): 89–124.

 Tiako, M., J. Wages, and S. Perry.
 2023.
 Black medical students’ sense of belonging, residency self-efficacy, and residency goal stability at historically Black vs predominantly White medical schools: A prospective study.
-Journal of General Internal Medicine.
+Journal of General Internal Medicine 38: 122–4.

 Abaied, J., S. Perry, A. Cheaito, and V. Ramirez.
 2022.
 Racial socialization messages in White parents’ discussions of current events involving racism.
 Journal of Research on Adolescence 32(3): 863–82.